#1 PARTY FAVORS

 - history of french new year

-- what is the traditional gift on french new year
+- what the french eat on new year\s

 Happy and Safe Travels,